Can you get auto insurance without a license?

 If you’re a driver with a suspended license, you have a few more options for purchasing auto insurance than a driver without a license.
 However, buying auto insurance with a suspended license is almost always more expensive than purchasing insurance with an unrestricted license or no license at all.

 Depending in part on the reason for your suspension, many insurance companies will refuse to grant you a policy (or extend your existing one).
 If you’re unable to find standard auto insurance, you may need to purchase costly, high-risk auto insurance.
-If you need high-risk insurance, you’ll probably need to file an SR-22 with your state as well.
+If you need high-risk insurance, you’ll probably need to file an SR-22 with your state as well (read our full “What Is SR-22 Insurance?” for more information).

 According to Daryl Graves Law, an SR-22 is a certificate which your insurance company can issue to show that you have met your state’s minimum insurance requirements.
 A driver is only required to file an SR-22 if they’re ordered to by a court, as is commonly the case with suspended drivers.
 In some cases, a driver will have their license reinstated after filing an SR-22.